yanniSkawronski/dai-go/DAIGO.md

 - `GAMES <list>`
     - `list` a list of space separated names of players which are waiting in a game that is not yet full
+- `ERROR <code>` : an error occurred, the code is an integer among the following list:
+    - 1 - the client has not yet identified himself.

 ### Join an existing game